Disclaimer: I own nothing from Percy Jackson and the Olympian series.

 The day passed on to the night.
 Hades knew his time was nearly up.
 He'd have to leave soon, and he wasn't sure when he would be able to return.
 Unlike the other gods, he visited Maria often, spending more time with Bianca than his other children.
 He hadn't meant for that to happen, but Maria held a place in his heart that wouldn't fade away.
 It was the reason that Nico was here today.

-As Maria put Bianca to bed, Hades roamed through the halls until he was once again outside Nico's room.
+As Maria put Bianca to bed, Hades roamed through the halls until he was once again outside Nico's nursery.
 Bianca's skeletal pet scurried past him, headed in the direction of Bianca's room.
 Hades shook his head exasperated at the thing and entered Nico's room.
 The curtains were drawn back so that Artemis's silver full moon could be seen high in the inky black sky.
 The shadows in the room thickened, yearning to be close to the god of the dead.
 Even from here, Hades could sense the distant lives lost from miles around, the souls that Thanatos collected and guided to his realm.
 Hades sighed.
 He'd have to return there, to a place without his Maria or his children, a place where Persephone now resided, furious with him.

 He shook his head and silently walked up to Nico's cradle.
 To his surprise, the tiny infant was awake.
 He wasn't looking at Hades at all.
 Instead, Nico was gazing into the tiny shadows around the edge of his cradle that he could see, studying them.
 Hades could feel a faint draw of power from his son.
 To his surprise, the shadows started to form tiny shapes for Nico, who started to giggle in satisfaction.